jimahlstrom/HL2IOBoard/README.md

 ## IO Board Firmware
 The source code for the firmware is [main.c](main.c).
 It uses the I2C slave library by Valentin Milea, and this is included.

+There is an LED on the Pico microcontroller.
+When the firmware is running, it flashes slowly.
+When the Pico receives I2C traffic directed to its address, it flashes faster.

 The microcontroller listens to I2C address 0x1D and you can read and write to registers at this address.
 Reads always return four bytes of data.
 Writes always send one byte.
 The only read register is register 0.